dale-wilson/HighQueue/README.md

 <em>Your Mileage Will Vary!</em>

 ##Client API
 The HighQueue API consists of the public interfaces of four primary classes:   Message, Connection, Consumer, and Producer.
-Two additional classes, CreationParameters and ConsumerWaitStrategy are used to initialize the HighQueue.
+Three additional classes, CreationParameters, ConsumerWaitStrategy, and MemoryPool, are used to initialize the HighQueue.
 ###Start with a Connection
 A Connection provides access to a HighQueue.
 A Connection may be used to create an initialize a new HighQueue, or it may be used to attach to an existing HighQueue (presumably in shared memory.)
 Once the HighQueue is created or located, the Connection can be used to initialize Producer and Consumer clients.